How to Cite a Play in MLA Style | Format & Examples

 If your research is focused on Shakespeare, there are universally accepted play name abbreviations you can use.
-Do not devise your own, as your supervisor will be expecting these standard abbreviations.
+Do not devise your own, as your supervisor will be expecting these standard abbreviations:

-How to quote a play
+How to quote dialogue from a play

 Plays in an MLA Works Cited list

-In a collection or anthology
+Collection or anthology

-|Example||Shakespeare, William.
-“The Tragedy of Macbeth.”
-William Shakespeare: The Complete Works, edited by Stanley Wells, Gary Taylor, John Jowett, and William Montgomery, Oxford University Press, 1998, pp. 2501–2565.|
+|MLA Works Cited entry||Shakespeare, William.
+The Tragedy of Macbeth.
+The Oxford Shakespeare: The Complete Works, edited by John Jowett et al., 2nd ed., Oxford UP, 1998, pp. 2501–2565.|

-If there is no editor, simply omit this part and proceed straight from the anthology name to the publisher information.
+If there is no named editor, simply omit this part and proceed straight from the anthology name to the publisher information.

-|Example||The Book of Mormon.
-By Robert Lopez, Trey Parker and Matt Stone, co-directed by Casey Nicholaw and Trey Parker, 20 Feb.
-2019, The Prince of Wales Theatre, London.
-Performance.|
+|MLA Works Cited entry||Parker, Trey, et al. The Book of Mormon.
+Directed by Casey Nicholaw and Trey Parker, 20 Feb.
+2019, Prince of Wales Theatre, London.|

 If you want to cite this source, you can copy and paste the citation or click the “Cite this Scribbr article” button to automatically add the citation to our free Citation Generator.